Answers to Your Top Property Maintenance FAQs

 How Can I Get Ahead of Property Maintenance Before it Becomes a Problem?

-From there, you or your property management team can comb through the property, inspecting for landscaping needs, evidence of water leaks or plumbing problems, the condition of the roof, insulation and windows, and of course, any potential lease violations.
+From there, you or your property management team can comb through the property, checking for landscaping needs, evidence of water leaks or plumbing problems, the condition of the roof, insulation and windows, and of course, any potential lease violations.

 How Long Can Landlords Wait to Make Repairs?